List of criminal organizations in DC Comics: Killer Elite

 A team of elite assassins made up of Bolt, Deadshot, Deadline, Chiller, and Merlyn.

 King Kull's gang

 Ruler of the Beast-Men, King Kull assembled Brainiac, Joker, Penguin, Blockbuster, Queen Clea, Ibac, Mr. Atom, Dr. Light, Shade, and the Weeper in a bid to conquer three Earths.

 Knights of Knavery

 The criminal duo of the Joker and the Penguin who first teamed in the story "Knights of Knavery".

-Kobra Cult

-Kobra is an international terrorist and mad scientist whose namesake organization has crossed paths with the majority of Earth's costumed heroes during his attempts to usher in the Kali Yuga (an age of chaos).
-His real name is Jeffrey Franklin Burr, and he was born part of a set of twins, but was stolen at birth by the Cult of the Kobra God, since a prophecy claimed he would lead them to rule the world.
-Under their teaching, he became a dangerous warrior and a sadistic criminal mastermind.
-Kobra led the cult into using advanced technology to menace the world.

-The Kobra Cult first appears in Kobra #1 (March 1976).
-Kobra created two separate teams of superpowered mercenaries called Strike Force Kobra.

 L

 Lawless League

 When the Johnny Thunder of Earth-One comes into possession of the Thunderbolt genie, he has him use his power to transform his gang into a version of the Justice League called the Lawless League.
 Ripper Jones, Race Morrison, Barney Judson, Eddie Orson, Bill Gore, and Monk Loomis became versions of Superman, Flash, Atom, Martian Manhunter, Batman, and Green Lantern, respectively.

 League Busters

 Formed in the vein of the Suicide Squad, the League Busters were sanctioned by the United Nations to combat Justice League International should the need arise.
 Led by Peacemaker, the group consisted of Chromax, Mirror Master, Spellbinder, and Ultraa.